Sundays on Broadway and guest curator Jon Kinzel present and evening of discussion and performance with Allegra Fuller Snyder and Laurel Atwell.

 Please be advised: Due to repairs, the elevator will not be available this season.
-All audience members must use the stairs.
+Audience members must use the stairs.
 We apologize for the inconvenience.

 Allegra Fuller Snyder, Founder, and first President, now Board member emeritus of the Buckminster Fuller Institute, Allegra Fuller Snyder, is Bucky’s only living child.
 She is also Professor Emerita of Dance and Dance Ethnology, UCLA; 1992 American Dance Guild Honoree of the Year; former Chair of the Department of Dance; and founding Coordinator of the World Arts and Cultures Program.
 She has been on the Dance Faculty at Cal Arts as well as Professor of Performance Studies at New York University, and Honorary Visiting Professor at the University of Surrey, Guildford, England.She began her career as a performer and choreographer and has been concerned with the relation of dance to film since the late 1940s.
 She has made several prize winning documentary films on dance.
 She has done dance research around the world, was the recipient of several Fulbright Scholarships.
 Among many special projects Snyder was a Core Consultant on the PBS series DANCING for WNET/Channel 13.
 Recently returning to performance Jennifer Fisher of the LA times said of her in “Spirit Dances 6: Inspired by Isadora,” “She was a haiku and an epic.”